LABOR DAY SALE SAVE 40% NOW!

 Fibrous Pear-heart-on-fire

-The pericardium is often injured from a myocardial infarction resulting in inflammation and the release of fibrin.
-Fibrinous pericarditis usually occurs after the first 24 hours but before 3 days from the infarction.
+The pericardium is often injured by a myocardial infarction, resulting in inflammation and the release of fibrin.
+Fibrinous pericarditis usually occurs after the first 24 hours but before 3 days post-infarction.
 It can present with chest pain and a friction rub on auscultation.
+Early intervention and management of myocardial infarction are the most effective ways to reduce the risk of pericarditis following a myocardial infarction.
+Treatment involves supportive management since NSAIDs are typically avoided due to their impairment of collagen deposition and increased risk of post-MI complications, such as ventricular wall rupture.

 Papillary Muscle Rupture